apellsuchic/Linux_Monitoring/materials/topics-list.md

-Hello, student of School21!😉
+Hello, School21 student! 😉

-To make it easier for you to navigate the material, we have prepared a list of topics that you will learn in this project.
+To help you navigate through the material, we have prepared a list of topics that you will learn in this project.

-We will study:
+We will learn:

-- bash sripts;
+- bash scripts;
-- read information about system;
+- read information about the system;
-- working with linux filesystem;
+- working with the Linux file system;
 - Grafana;
 - working with logs;
-- monitoring;
+- Monitoring;
 - Prometheus.

-Now, knowing what awaits you in this project, you can slowly begin to study the topics listed above.😇
+Now that you know what awaits you in this project, you can slowly begin to study the topics listed above. 😇